 Q: What kind of shows play at the SCIT?

-A: The SCIT hosts lots of different comedy shows-improv, sketch, musical improv, variety, one man shows-but the theater primarily hosts long form improv comedy.
+A: The SCIT hosts lots of different comedy shows-improv, sketch, musical improv, variety, one man shows with primary focus on long form improv comedy.

 Q: Is there a minimum age requirement for your shows?

 A: We only have an age suggestion.
-We suggest limiting our audience to 16 years of age and up.
+We suggest limiting our audience to those who are 16 years of age and up.
 Due to the nature of long form improv, we do not censor our shows in any way.

 Q: Will there ever be kid friendly shows?

 A: Yes!
 We intend to begin family shows in the future, but please note – these will be specially marked shows.
 We recommend our regular shows be attended by ages 16 and over.

 A: No. We offer a concession stand with different beverages, there is beer and wine available for a suggestion donation.

 Q: Can I make reservations over the phone or online?

 A: You can purchase tickets online through Showclix.
 Tickets can also be purchased at our box off beginning 30 minutes prior to show time and seating begins 15 minutes prior to show time.
 To be sure you get a seat, please arrive at least 15 min before the show time.
 If there is a group of fifteen or more people, we recommend that you arrive 30 minutes prior to showtime to buy your tickets.